 Thermal and high-resolution imagery/data help the thermographer identify, classify, and localize each anomaly in a clear and consistent manner, and understand the impact of its performance on the system.
 Once the data is analyzed by experts back at the office, it is shared with the end-user, who then has a complete picture of the site and what needs to be done to repair the system.

 A remarkable revolution in the inspection of bridges and other infrastructure is the use of drone aerial photography and video which is recognized as a safer and cheaper option to alternatives.
 Aerial Photography using Drones can save time, cut costs and drives efficiency.
 Using Drones and onboard technology provides essential improvements over the traditional methods of bridge and infrastructure inspection.

 Using drone aerial photography and video for the process of bridge inspection is an industry game-changer.
 Aerial Photography reduces workforce risk because they do not need to climb high, risky and hard-to-reach areas and infrastructure.
 Drone aerial photography makes it easier for workers and engineers to reach and inspect the bridges’ hardest-to-reach sections at any time with little effort or advanced planning.

 Building and Roof Inspections

 A building survey conducted with aerial photography performed by drones helps identify and locate imperfections or damage to buildings.
-Aerial roofing surveys can include high-resolution images revealing defects to gutters, parapets, skylights and more.
+Aerial roofing surveys can include high-resolution images revealing defects in gutters, parapets, skylights, and more.
 Aerial inspection with drones reduces disruption to regular business and significantly reduces dangers associated with working at height.
-Aerial inspection of buildings and roofs with drones is usually completed much quicker than traditional inspection methods.
+Aerial inspection of buildings and roofs with drones is usually completed much more quickly than traditional inspection methods.